A new report confirms that cryptocurrency-based crimes posed “one of the biggest threats to cryptocurrency’s continued adoption.”

 Rug Pulls- Main Source of Cryptocurrency Losses

-Rug Pulls were declared one of the primary sources of the increase in cryptocurrency losses this year as they accounted for 37% of all cryptocurrency scam revenues, which totaled around $2.8 billion.
+Rug Pulls were declared one of the primary sources of the increase in cryptocurrency losses this year as they accounted for 37% of all cryptocurrency scam revenues, which totalled around $2.8 billion.
 This is 1% higher than the rate identified in 2020.
 Rug Pulls is where a new cryptocurrency developer vanishes, taking along supporters’ funds.

 “Rug pulls are prevalent in DeFi because, with the right technical know-how, it’s cheap and easy to create new tokens on the Ethereum blockchain or others and get them listed on decentralized exchanges (DEXes) without a code audit,” Chainanalysis blog post read.